Steve Jobs: 10 Presentation Tactics for Ad Agency New Business

 Click on the link for a downloadable copy of Carmine Gallo’s, “How to Sell Your Ideas the Steve Jobs Way”

 This article was based on Carmine Gallo’s book, The Presentation Secrets of Steve Jobs.
 Applying this simple formula can greatly improve any agency’s pitch and help them to stand out from the rest.
-It is a must read for ad agencies, PR firms and digital shops.
+It is a must read for advertising, digital, media and PR agencies.

 Additional articles that may be of interest: